-Gary Green moved on to coach professional hockey and was replaced by Mike Keenan but little else changed for the Petes.
-For the third straight year, they found themselves in a Memorial Cup final.
+In the 1979/80 season, Gary Green moved on to coach professional hockey and was replaced by Mike Keenan but little else changed for the Petes.
+For the third straight year, they found themselves in the Memorial Cup final.

-After winning the OHL title by sweeping Windsor Spitfires, the Petes rolled through the early portion of the 1980 Memorial Cup round-robin.
-They beat host Regina Pats twice by 5-4 and 4-3 scores and also beat Cornwall Royals 8-6.
+After sweeping the Windsor Spitfires to win the OHL Championships, the Petes rolled through the early portion of the 1980 Memorial Cup round-robin.
+They beat host Regina Pats twice as well as the Cornwall Royals.

 Their first sign of trouble came when they lost their final round-robin game to Cornwall 5-4.
 Regina fans were cheering for a Petes win as it would have put Regina into the final against Peterborough.
 Instead, Cornwall’s win eliminated Regina, bringing accusations from Pats fans and officials that the Petes threw the game.
 Peterborough led 4-2 after two periods before giving up three straight goals.